UK says chances of Brexit deal slim; EU chides ‘blame game’

 Despite the grim mood music, British officials insisted that they still hope to strike a deal before Britain’s scheduled Oct.
 31 departure date — although Johnson has also said the U.K. will leave even it one is not struck.

-“We’ve moved — it is now time for the EU to move too,” said Michael Gove, the minister in charge of U.K. Brexit preparations.
+“We’ve moved — it is now time for the EU to move too,” said Michael Gove, the minister in charge of Brexit preparations.
 “If it does, then there is still every chance we can leave with a new deal.”

+Downing Street said Johnson spoke by phone to Irish Prime Minister Leo Varadkar on Tuesday afternoon, and “both sides strongly reiterated their desire to reach a Brexit deal.”
+It said the two leaders hoped to meet in person later this week.

 EU leaders have demanded more “realism” from Britain in response to a Brexit plan proposed by Johnson.
 The bloc says the proposals — which would require customs checks on some goods moving between Northern Ireland and Ireland — don’t fulfill the U.K.’s commitment to a frictionless Irish border.